codership/documentation/galeracluster/source/docker.rst

 The purpose of building a Docker container is to reduce the installation, configuration and deployment process for container nodes to a single command.
 To manage this, you need to first create an image of the container in which you have Galera Cluster installed, configured and ready for use.

-.. note:: For Debian- and Ubuntu-based distributions, there is another package that uses the name ``docker``.
-Substitute ``docker.io`` for the package name and command-line tool on these distributions.

 You can build a container node using the Docker command-line tool.

 .. code-block:: console

-   # docker build -t centos:galera ./
+   # docker build -t ubuntu:galera-node1 ./

 When this command runs, Docker looks in the working direction, (here ``./``), for the ``Dockerfile``.
 It then follows each command in the ``Dockerfile`` to build the image you want.
 When the build is complete, you can view the addition among the available images: